Legal Eagle Ultralight

 2021 October

 To create custom engine mount bushings for the 1/2 VW cut-case engine, 40A durometer (medium soft) rubber was used.
+This seems to be just a bit softer than the urethane A65-O200 aircraft engine mounts.

 The engine mount has cups on both the front and back side of the mount plate which contains bushings, and a sleeve and bolt passes though the center connecting to the engine.
 The bushing keeps the mount plate and bolt separated and absorbs vibration.

-Legal Eagle Ultralight image
+Legal Eagle Ultralight Construction

 Molds were cut in rigid foam using the CNC router.
 The lid allows a vacuum connection necessary to evacuate air pockets.